stereobooster/react-snap/doc/an-almost-static-stack-optimization.md

 **First Interactive (beta)** reduced by 0.6s

+~~**Caution**: there is a bug in firebase-cli which prevents setting header for root path.
+So I tested `/about` page.~~.
+Fixed in `v1.4.1`.

-**Caution**: Link headers contain `service-worker.js`, which won't be used by all browsers.
+**Caution 2**: Link headers contain `service-worker.js`, which won't be used by all browsers.
 I will need to fix this issue.
 On the other side, all main browsers have this feature in technical preview, so it will be resolved soon.

 ![round-4-firebase.png](images/round-4-firebase.png)